imalikov/pine_script_docs/source/faq/Visuals.rst

 Why can’t I use a plot in an if or for statement?
 -------------------------------------------------

-It’s not allowed in Pine Script™ but you can use many different conditions to control plotting and the color of plots, but these must be controlled from within the `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__ call.
+It’s not allowed in Pine Script™, but you can use many different conditions to control plotting and the color of plots, but these must be managed from within the `plot() <https://www.tradingview.com/pine-script-reference/v5/#fun_plot>`__ call.

-For example, you want to plot a highlight when 2 moving averages are a certain multiple of ``ATR`` away from each other, you first need to define your condition, then plot on that condition only:
+For example, if you want to plot a highlight when two moving averages are a certain multiple of ``ATR`` away from each other, you first need to define your condition, then plot on that condition only:

 .. image:: images/Faq-Visuals-01.png